mzattera/v4j/docs/007/index.md

 where a position in a text can encode 4-5 bits (it can be occupied by any of about 25 letters), a position in a Voynich word can be filled only by a smaller set of symbols, this encoding less information.

+In addition, it is clear that characters have a different role based on the slot they appear; so 'o' in slot 1 (1_o) has not the same "meaning" or "function" than the same character in slot 8 (8_o).

 ---